 Dr. Amigo, his clinical staff, and his ASD clients were the subjects of a 2015 documentary film, “How to Dance in Ohio,” by filmmaker Alexandra Shiva and Gidalya Pictures.
 This film, now on the HBO platform and screened at numerous film festivals around the world, was winner of a 2015 Peabody Award and chosen as a 2015 Official Selection film at the Sundance Film Festival.
 The film and Dr. Amigo’s work were and are celebrated by many in the ASD community in the US and abroad and were recognized in several acclaimed newspapers, magazines and television shows.
 Harold-Prince, 21-time Tony Award-winning Director and Producer, became so inspired by “How to Dance and Ohio” and the Dr. Amigo’s revolutionary work that he is now developing “How to Dance in Ohio” into a Broadway Musical.

-Dr. Amigo was the Executive Producer of the documentary “Learning to Play” that is submitted in this application.
+Dr. Amigo was the Executive Producer of a recent documentary named “Learning to Play.”
 He designed and produced this film to show autism from the multiple perspectives of a large number of clients living with ASD.
 His goal and achievement is to present the breadth, diversity, and range of the autism spectrum to allow the viewer to go beyond awareness and toward a more thorough and accurate understanding of the condition.
 He states, “After working for over 25 years as a Clinical Psychologist dedicated to those living with an Autism Spectrum Disorder (ASD), I felt compelled to be a voice for the ASD community.
 As Executive Producer, I wanted ‘Learning to Play’ to present the autism spectrum in a deeper and illustrated manner.
 My vision was to also shed light on the power of the dramatic arts as a dynamic vehicle for the development of healthier relationships and empathy.”
 He adds, “It is my hope that the film also encourages the viewers to connect with our shared humanity — seeing that growth, change, and developing relationships involve mistakes, vulnerability, and continued effort.
 I hope that viewers walk away from the film not only with a greater understanding of autism.
 I aspire that the film also encourages viewers to have a greater appreciation of those who face challenges with great tenacity, courage and fight and to develop an enhanced belief in the possibility and power of change.”

 BIOLA UNVIVERSITY, ROSEMEAD SHOOL OF PSYCHOLOGY